 (Shopify – e-Commerce Platform)

-With Shopify, you can sell products in different ways through different sales channels.
-The Shopify eCommerce plugin allows you to set up an online store on the Shopify platform, then connects you to your store, streamlining the process for adding and customizing ‘Buy Buttons’ by integrating the functionality into your WordPress admin.
+With Shopify, you can sell products in different ways through many sales channels.
+The Shopify eCommerce plugin for WordPress allows you to set up an online store on the Shopify platform, then connects you to your store, streamlining the process for adding and customizing ‘Buy Buttons’ by integrating the functionality into your WordPress admin.

 For more details, go here: Shopify

 Additionally, you can use dropshipping product finding software like Wish Inspector to quickly search and analyze thousands of best-selling products to add to your e-commerce store …

 For more details, go here: Wish Inspector

 To learn more about plugins that integrate e-commerce capabilities with your WordPress store, go here:

 To learn how to build a WordPress site, see the step-by-step tutorials in this training module:

 What Are The Legalities Of Setting Up An e-Commerce Website?

 If you plan to start an e-commerce store or sell anything online, it’s important to have your legals covered.